-- Urinate often: Urinate as soon as you feel the need.
+- Urinate as soon as you feel the urge.
+This will help flush bacteria from your urinary system.
 Do not wait or hold your urine for too long.
-This will help flush bacteria from your urinary system.

-- Care for your perineal area: Clean your perineal area every day with soap and water.
+- Clean your genital area every day with soap and water.
 Wipe from front to back after you urinate or have a bowel movement.
 Wear cotton underwear.
 Fabrics such as nylon and polyester can stay damp.
-This can increase your risk of infection.
+This can increase your risk for infection.
 Urinate within 15 minutes after you have sex.
-Women should avoid sexual positions that irritate or hurt the urethra or bladder.

 When should I contact my caregiver?

 - You have a fever after you take antibiotics for 2 days.